fusilero/balistica/CONTRIBUTING.md

 ## Contributing
-I have a small to do list setup in the [wiki](https://github.com/steveno/balistica/wiki/To-Do); please take any of the tasks you want, but please also file a ticket so I know you're working on it.
+If you would like to contribute, check the github issues.
+Please take any of the tasks you want, but please also comment on the issue so I know you're working on it.

 As always please file any and all [bugs](https://github.com/steveno/balistica/issues?state=open).